hakilebara/docs/content/getting-started/working_with_tokens.md

 **NOTE**: Save a screen shot of the token field, as this will be your only chance to view it.

-Note that readonly defaults to *false*.
+Note that read-only defaults to *false*.

 ### How to Create a New Read-Only Token